 Expansion into the fresh produce market is our primary objective once the plum season has ended.
 We recognise that our workforce is our most important asset.
 The packhouse enables us to make a significant social and financial contribution as we provide employment and training for members of the adjacent Kylemore village.
 We are also involved in community projects.
 The packhouse is linked to Mount Joy Farms which is a leading producer of plums in South Africa.

 The Operational Packhouse

 The fruit received by the packhouse is weighed and pre-cooled in order to remove orchard heat.
-It is then graded on a computerised packline, packed in cartons, labelled and palletised.
+It is then graded on a 4-lane high speed optical grader, packed in cartons, labelled and palletised.

 The pallets are cooled to the required temperature and are then cold stored awaiting containerisation and export to overseas markets, mainly to the United Kingdom, Europe, Middle East & Far East.
 The cold chain is thus maintained.
 This entire process takes place according to the highest food safety standards.
 The Packhouse and its cold rooms are registered with DAFF and PPECB.

 The packhouse operated by Banhoek Fruit Packers incorporates the latest computerised technology.
-We are consequently able to meet the packing and packaging requirements of our customers and local and offshore supermarkets such as different carton sizes, open display cartons, punnets and bags.
+We are consequently able to meet the packing and packaging requirements of our local customers and offshore supermarkets such as different carton sizes, open display cartons, punnets and bags.